Great Women on Great British Menu 2021

 Elly Wentworth will represent the South West for her first time on Great British Menu, although you may also recognise her from MasterChef The Professionals.
 She took part in the prestigious Royal Academy of Culinary Arts and was one of four chefs to receive an Award of Excellence.

 Elly has worked at some of the best restaurants in the South West: the 3 AA rosette Tanners Restaurant in Plymouth under Chris Tanner and James Tanner and then in three one Michelin starred kitchens – The Elephant under Simon Hulstone, The Bybrook at the Manor House under Richard Davies and Restaurant Hywell Jones at Lucknam Park.
 For the last two years, Elly has been Head Chef at the Angel in Dartmouth where she has gained a Michelin plate in the guide, 2 AA rosettes and Taste of the West’s Best Fine Dining Restaurant 2021.
+Catch up with our Great British Menu 2021 interview with Elly Wentworth.

 Also representing the South West will be Nat Tallents.
 She is the Executive Chef of The Box Kitchen & Bar which is a new museum and arts centre in the heart of Plymouth.
 Previously she was Exec Chef for The Lewinnick Lodge and The Plume of Feathers in Mitchell, Newquay.
 Nat was also semi-finalist in National Chef of the Year in 2019 and 2021.
+Find out more in our interview with Nat Tallents about her experience on Great British Menu.

 We look forward to talking to all of the female contestants on the show.
 We’ll discover what inspired their dishes and what it’s like working under the pressure of an unfamiliar kitchen with a TV crew filming their every move.